Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 From Parañaque City

 You can catch a ride to Baguio at the Parañaque Integrated Terminal Exchange (PITX).
-Solid North Transit’s Baguio routes at PITX offers the first point-to-point (P2P) buses that ply Baguio to Manila.
+Solid North Transit’s Baguio routes at PITX offer the first point-to-point (P2P) buses that ply Baguio to Manila.
 Aside from spacious seats, P2P buses do not have stop-overs and have toilets on board, which ensures you get to Baguio faster.

 By Private and Shared tours